 In October 2021, the Company entered into a Second Amendment to the Amended and Restated CIBC Agreement, which extended the interest only period of the loan from 24 months to 36 months.
-Under the amended terms, principal repayment will begin in February 2023.
+Under the amended terms, principal repayment would begin in February 2023.
 There was no change to the loan interest rate or maturity date.

 In October 2022, the Company entered into a Third Amendment to the Amended and Restated CIBC Agreement (the "Third Amendment") with CIBC, which amended certain provisions of the CIBC Loan.
 The amendment provided the option to draw up to an additional \$20.0 million ("Amended Tranche B") on or prior to October 31, 2023, which can be drawn in increments of at least \$5.0 million.
 Upon request by the Company, CIBC may, in its sole discretion, make additional term loans of up to \$10.0 million ("Amended Tranche C") at any time.
-The Third Amendment extended the maturity date of the CIBC Loan from February 20, 2025 to October 31, 2027 and provided for a new interest only period of 24 months from the signing date of the Third Amendment, with the possibility of an additional extension of such interest only period of up to 12 months, subject to satisfaction of certain conditions set forth in the Third Amendment.
+The Third Amendment extended the maturity date of the CIBC Loan from February 20, 2025 to October 31, 2027 and provided for a new interest-only period of 24 months from the signing date of the Third Amendment, with the possibility of an additional extension of such interest only period of up to 12 months, subject to satisfaction of certain conditions set forth in the Third Amendment.
 The Company paid a commitment fee of less than \$0.1 million in connection with the Third Amendment.
 The amendment was accounted for as a debt modification and no gain or loss was recognized.

-In February 2023, the Company drew \$20.0 million of the Amended Tranche B of the CIBC Loan.
-The Amended Tranche B bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate and has the same repayment terms as the Tranche A.
+In February 2023, the Company drew \$20.0 million of the Amended Tranche B which has the same interest rate and repayment terms as Tranche A of the CIBC Loan.